PlasmaStark/salix/src/contents/articles/2023-primespiral.md

 ## Prime number classes

 My idea was to compare the frequency of star classes to the frequency of (some) prime number classes, and to each associate the respective chromaticity.
-This is a tricky business: to make for an interesting plot we should use meaningful classes, but also keep them close to the star classes percentages.
+This is a tricky business: to build an interesting plot we should use meaningful classes, but also keep them close to the star classes frequencies.

 ### How many primes?

 I noticed that adding too many prime numbers makes for a weird-looking spiral.
-After some attempts, stopping around $40000$ returned the closest thing to our galaxy.
+Doing some tests, stopping at around $40000$ returned the closest thing to our galaxy.
 There are $4203$ primes up to $40000$, and we must keep it in mind to get matching percentages.

 ### Which primes?